 Stone money is circular in shape with a hole in the middle transport and see them laying all over the island.
 The stones were carved from quartz, using fire to first heat the stone and then seashells for carving.
 Hard to imagine.

-The highlight of the day (and the trip) was getting to visit Tamag’s village and meet his uncle, the village Chief.
+The highlight of the day (and the entire trip) was getting to visit Tamag’s village and meet his uncle, the village Chief.
 The Chief was a delight, enthusiastically welcoming me and repeatedly apologizing for not having a gift for me.
 He also proudly announced that he was 76 years old.
-I asked for an explanation of his “clothing” and was told that he’s wearing three layers of loin cloths (red, blue, white, given as they age) and hibiscus strands to mark that his is an adult.
+I asked for an explanation of his “clothing” and was told that he’s wearing three layers of loin cloths (red, blue, white, given as they age) and hibiscus strands to mark that he is an adult.

 He then decided to dress me in one of his family’s traditional Yapese women’s skirts!
+I was honored.

 Tomorrow, onto the second Yap campus, FMI or the Fisheries and Maritime Institute of College of Micronesia, FSM.